Sara-Eldwiny/Configure-Web-Server-Using-Ansible/README.md

-# Secure-Jenkins (ansible)
+# Configure Web Server Using Ansible

 ## Description:
-SecureJenkins is a project aimed at setting up a secure and efficient Jenkins continuous integration and continuous deployment (CI/CD) environment.
+Configure Web Server Using Ansible is a project aimed at setting up a secure and efficient Jenkins continuous integration and continuous deployment (CI/CD) environment.
 This project automates the installation and configuration of Java 17, Jenkins, and Nginx with SSL encryption, ensuring a robust and secure infrastructure for software development and deployment workflows.

 ## The installation process includes the following steps: